circuit-specialists/PowerSupply_ElectronicLoad_Control/README.md

 **_Program Usage_**

 * There are two modes.
-    * The command version is current as of v1.2.
     * The GUI version is current as of v1.3 alpha.
+    * The command line version is current as of v1.2.

 To run the GUI version, run `python gui.py`.
 To run the command line version, run `python cmd.py`.